robertwenner/comics/doc/settings.md

 * Artist: Your name, optionally with an email address.
 This is inserted into the `png`'s meta information.
 * Author: Like for Artist, in case these differ.
 * Copyright: The copyright or license for your comic.
-This is inserted into the `png`'s meta information.
+This is e.g., inserted into the `png`'s meta information.

 For example: